ecorey/Solidity-Course-Expert/Week2/hw5.md

 QUESTION 3
 .
 Can you trigger a revert in the init code in Remix ?

+The init code is used to inialize the code and is executed when the contract is deployed and the constructor is called.
+Because the constructor is only called once the init code is also only used once.
+To create a condition to trigger a revert in the init code you would need to create a condition where the constructor fails or a require statment is not met.

 QUESTION 4
 .
 Write some Yul to
 .
 Add 0x07 to 0x08
 . store the result at the next free memory location.
 . (optional) write this again in opcodes

+YUL:

 QUESTION 5
 .
 Can you think of a situation where the opcode